rezagodaz/accurate-partial-svd/README.md

 # accurate-partial-svd

-Accurate and fast partial SVD for  low-rank learning
+Visit the paper "Accurate and fast matrix factorization for low-rank learning" at https://arxiv.org/abs/2104.10785 for more details about the method.

 Important packages used:
 scikit-learn,